sshuair/awesome-gis/README.md

 - [geobeam](https://github.com/GoogleCloudPlatform/dataflow-geobeam) - geobeam adds GIS capabilities to your Apache Beam and Dataflow pipelines.
 - [GeoDaSpace](https://github.com/GeoDaCenter/GeoDaSpace) - Software for Advanced Spatial Econometrics.
 - [GeoDjango](http://geodjango.org/) - Django geographic web framework.
+- [geographiclib-python](https://github.com/geographiclib/geographiclib-python) - Python implementation of the geodesic routines in GeographicLib.
 - [geojson-area](https://github.com/scisco/area) - Calculate the area inside of any GeoJSON geometry.
 This is a port of Mapbox's geojson-area for Python.
 - [geojsonio.py](https://github.com/jwass/geojsonio.py) - Open GeoJSON data on geojson.io from Python. geojsonio.py also contains a command line utility that is a Python port of geojsonio-cli.
 - [GeoPandas](https://github.com/geopandas/geopandas) - Python tools for geographic data